Eric Bernay: Left-wing activist

-He has been described as a member of the Communist underground.
+Bernay has been described as a member of the Communist underground.
 He testified that he was a member of the Communist Party from 1936 to 1938, and was publisher for the official Party organ The New Masses during that time.
 He employed both Irving Lerner and Arthur Adams at Keynote.
 Lerner had to leave the Office of War Information after being caught photographing the cyclotron at the University of California, Berkeley.
 Adams, a Soviet atomic spy, was hired in 1945 for $75 per week as a plastics consultant.

-In 1945 he helped Adams escape FBI surveillance and leave New York City, accompanying him to Chicago.
+In 1945, Bernay helped Adams escape FBI surveillance and leave New York City, accompanying him to Chicago.
 He advanced Adams money to make his way to Portland, Oregon, where he was stopped by the FBI trying to leave the country.
 Bernay claimed that he never suspected Adams was a spy, but although he knew he had been under constant surveillance.
 The conclusion of the HUAC was that "it is unquestionable that persons associated with Adams ... furnished him with assistance with his espionage activities."

 Later years

-Capitol Records did his record pressing, but became too busy in 1947.
+Capitol Records did Bernay's record pressing, but became too busy in 1947.
 An "ill-advised investment" in a pressing plant led to Keynote's demise.
 To avoid bankruptcy in 1948 he sold Keynote to Mercury Records.

-In 1965, he started the music division of the United Jewish Appeal.
+In 1965, Bernay started the music division of the United Jewish Appeal.
 He managed prominent theatrical figures, including Eartha Kitt, Charlotte Rae, and Dorothy Dandridge.
 At the time of his death, he was president of a record distribution company.

 Legacy

 In 1986 and 2013, there were reissues of the 1941–1947 Keynote jazz collection.
 The reviews were strongly positive, noting that Keynote "made a very strong contribution to the world of jazz," and the reissue "contributed greatly to documenting the jazz history of 40s America."

-He released the first early Almanac albums; he helped introduce artists such as Woody Guthrie, Pete Seeger, Burl Ives, Lee Hays, and Josh White.
+Bernay released the first early Almanac albumsn and helped introduce artists such as Woody Guthrie, Pete Seeger, Burl Ives, Lee Hays, and Josh White.
 They used song "as a weapon in the struggle for a fair, equal and peaceful society" and "led to a rediscovery of our popular musical roots...and a retelling of our American story."